Leaky Basement? Here’s How to Fix it Permanently

-Basement water leaks are an extremely common problem in many Iowa homes.
-No matter what type of basement you have or how well your home was built, almost any basement can be susceptible to water leaks over time due to natural circumstances.
+A leaky basement is an extremely common problem in many Iowa homes.
+No matter the type of basement or the quality of your home’s construction, natural circumstances can make any basement susceptible to water leaks over time.
 This also applies to crawl spaces, which are equally prone to leaking since they are essentially a shorter version of a basement.

 If your crawl space is wet or you are experiencing a basement water leak, it is important to know the main source of the water leak and what is causing water to seep through.